analogicus/jnw_bkle_sky130a/README.md

 # JNW_BKLE_SKY130NM
 <!--- ################################################################################################################# --->

-This is a test repository used while developing the Master thesis project 'Analog Automagic layout' available on https://github.com/Sunhome22/Analog-Automagic-Layout
+This is a test repository used while developing the Master thesis project 'Analog Automagic layout', available on https://github.com/Sunhome22/Analog-Automagic-Layout

 <br />
 <!--- ################################################################################################################# --->